Assoc. Prof. Dr. Mehmet Bodur, office: CMPE111

-- Prepare a team design report to document hardware/software development of a HEES, including its tests (6).
+- Prepare a team design report to document hardware/software development of a HES, including its tests (6).

 Quiz and HW grading: Unscheduled 10-min Pop Quizzes at the end of the lecture hours.
 Two home works before midterm and before final.
 Reading home-works, and small project-home works related to details of the calculations for HLES design.

 Lab grading: Six labs (0.5p each), reports of labs (0.5p each), and hardware implementation (about 4p).
 Missing more than 2 labs resets lab grade.

 Policy on makeups: For eligibility to take a makeup exam, the student should bring a valid excuse (medical report) within 3 working days of the missed exam.
 No make-up exam for quizzes.
 Final and midterm make-up exams are conducted after final exam.
 Students may get NG if they miss both midterm and final exam.

 Policy on cheating and plagiarism: Any student caught cheating at the exams or assignments will automatically fail the course and may be sent to the disciplinary committee at the discretion of the instructor.

 Updated by: Assoc.
 Prof. Dr. Mehmet Bodur Update Date: 19.04.2019 and 28.08.2021

 Credit Hours for:

 Mathematics & Basic Science : 0